 'What if a fresh experience, from inside of us, is always available?'

-In this modern life, the relentless pressure to 'self-improve' initially appears innocent and innocuous.
-But with this drive to improve, we can fall into mistakenly thinking we're inadequate; that we're somehow lacking.
+In this modern life, the pressure to 'self-improve' initially appears innocent and innocuous.
+But with this relentless drive to improve, we can mistakenly fall into assuming that we're inadequate; that we're somehow lacking.

 In our quieter, more settled moments, we're able to glimpse a recognition of what really matters.
 It's not a 'clever' intellectual thing, but instead usually a softer realisation; a recognition of something we'd long lost sight of.

 When we pursue life only with our intellect, wellbeing - like a rare butterfly, appears to fly away.
 But when our personal thinking settles, so too does the butterfly.